libriscv/godot-sandbox/README.md

 10. Lua, Luau
 11. Any language that transpiles to C or emits RISC-V programs

-More languages will be supported out-of-the-box over time.
+More languages will be supported out-of-the-box over time. *Currently C++ and Rust are supported.*

 ## Tips